-Eco-Art Crafts Made by You
+CRAFTSEco-Art Crafts Made by You

 Make A Crayon Etching

 Crayon etching is most like a commercial art technique called scratchboard.
 With this method, the artist brushes India ink onto a specially coated support such as illustration board, and when the surface is dry, white lines and areas are scratched out with a cutter or knife.